CrusaderTek/Rustaceans_Guide_to_the_Galaxy/prerequisits/prerequisites.md

 Once you have the sdk you can use the commandline tools to get versions of the sdk that you need.
 INFO: https://developer.android.com/tools#environment-variables

-navigate to your sdk directory and navigate to the bin directory and run this code to add android-35 required by the egui example.
+navigate to your sdk directory and navigate to the bin directory (android-sdk/cmdline-tools/11.0/bin )and run this code to add android-35 required by the egui example.
 ```sh
 ./sdkmanager "platforms;android-35"
 ```